 Welcome to Adras & Altig Attorneys At Law.
-Our firm is dedicated to providing high quality legal services to our clients throughout Nevada.
+Our firm and attorneys are dedicated to providing high quality legal representation to our clients throughout Nevada.

-Our mission is to act with integrity toward our clients, the court system and those we encounter on a daily basis.
-What flows out of relationships built on integrity is the formation of appropriate strategies for achieving positive results for our clients.
+Our mission is to interact with integrity toward our clients, the court system and everyone we encounter on a daily basis.
+What flows out of relationships built on integrity is the development of trust and the formation of appropriate strategies for achieving positive results for our clients.
 Integrity, strategy and results are not just words to us.
 They represent our mission.

 Paul was born and raised in Las Vegas, Nevada.
-Paul is a graduate of Bishop Gorman High School (1983), the University of Nevada, Las Vegas (1989) and the William S. Boyd School of Law (2003).
-He has a well rounded academic and professional background, which enhances his ability to analyze legal issues and represent his clients well.
+He is a graduate of Bishop Gorman High School (1983), the University of Nevada, Las Vegas (1989) and the William S. Boyd School of Law (2003).
+Paul has a well rounded academic and professional background, which enhances his ability to analyze legal issues and represent his clients well.

 Paul earned a bachelor’s degree in biological sciences and a minor in chemistry while at UNLV.
 He began his professional career with the Clark County Health District (CCHD) in 1990.
 During his time there, he was instrumental in implementing the CCHD hazardous waste management program.
 In 1991, Mr. Adras left there to join the Nevada Division of Environmental Protection (NDEP).
 He became the first environmental scientist hired by NDEP to regulate the management of hazardous waste in southern Nevada.
 Over the next several years, Paul managed a professional staff of the Division’s highly technical hazardous waste compliance and enforcement program in southern Nevada, and became the interim office manager of the Division’s Las Vegas Office in 2002, overseeing the bureaus of air quality management, waste management, water resources, corrective actions, and federal facilities.
 During his tenure with NDEP, Mr. Adras investigated a number of alleged environmental crimes, and even testified in court as a regulatory expert witness on behalf of the State of Nevada during the prosecution of an environmental crime.